mviegas/blog-posts/en/2021/02/messaging-concepts-system-threading-channels.md

 }
 ```

-On the above class we make use of the [System.Diagnostics.Activity](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) class to retrieve metadata from the current operation beeing executed.
-Here we set the current operation `Id` as the correlation id of our message so that we have the capability of tracking the operation which originated the message Also, we create a new unique `Guid` to be used as the message id.
+On the above code we make use of the [System.Diagnostics.Activity](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) class to retrieve metadata from the current operation beeing executed.
+Here we set our message the correlation id as the `Activity.Current.Id` so that we have the capability of tracking the operation where the message originated.
+Also, we create a new unique `Guid` to be used as the message id.

 ### Producer